celestial-official/PyADB/README.md

 ## ✨ Features

-- Push files to connected Android devices.
+- Copy the clipboard content of the PC to the selected device.
 - Execute shell commands remotely.
 - Automatic detection of ADB installation.
 - Error handling for ADB commands and device operations.